 Information that is specific to drivers (operators) is presented in a separate section of the toolkit, Driver Recruitment, Training, and Retention.

-For a deeper dive that what is included in this section of the toolkit, the National RTAP Resource Center offers many helpful resources related to human resources, including:
+For a deeper dive than what is included in this section of the toolkit, the National RTAP Resource Center offers many helpful resources related to human resources, including:

 The person responsible for Human Resources generally has hiring documents prepared.
 This documentation includes standard agency employment applications, job descriptions, policies for background checks, and a method for interviewing and selecting applicants.
 These documents need to be reviewed and updated from time to time to meet new job requirements, new best practice recommendations, and new legal regulations.

 The job description should be the basis for advertising open positions.
 The salary scale for each advertised position should also be reviewed, particularly for any positions that the organization has difficulty filling.
-For job description and salary range examples, National RTAP completed a job title and salary range survey of rural and tribal public transit agencies in February 2018 that includes responses from 268 agencies.
-The downloadable zip file contains the database and a summary table.
+For job description and salary range examples, National RTAP completed a job title and salary range survey of rural and tribal public transit agencies in July 2020 that includes responses from 275 agencies.
+The Salary Ranges for Transit Jobs spreadsheet contains the database and a summary table.
 In the database, users are able to filter and sort each column of data by clicking on the arrow to the right of the column title.
 Clicking on the arrow will display a list of options.
 Users can sort/filter by FTA Region, job title, union, CDL, full/part-time and/or salary range.

 There are many avenues to recruit new personnel including newspapers, agency websites, national, state, and local associations (both in print and electronically), word of mouth, professional and fraternal associations, and posting physical advertisements at selected locations.
 There are also a number of internet job search agencies such as LinkedIn, Indeed, Transit Talent, and Idealist.
 In small communities, employers often post job opening announcements on Facebook and Craigslist.
+National RTAP does not endorse or recommend any individual job search agencies or job listing websites.
 The listing can be brief, with a link to a posting with complete information.

 The interview can be handled by committee or by one person; however, the questions asked should be identified beforehand, consistent for all applicants and legally allowable.
 For example, an employer may not ask about age, religion, marital status, and other characteristics which could result in discrimination.
 The U.S. Department of Labor provides links to guidance on pre-employment inquiries on a variety of topics.
 Once an applicant is chosen, consistent required background checks (criminal records, driving records, etc.) and screening (such as drug and alcohol) should be conducted.